 Pursuing credit forgiveness may result in some consequences for your taxes.
 If your forgiven debt exceeds $600, you’ll have to report it as taxable income on Form 1099-C.

-If you work with a debt settlement company, they can charge high fees, resorting to practices that are often manipulative, even predatory.
+If you work with a debt settlement company, they can charge high fees and resort to manipulative, even predatory practices.

 Is credit forgiveness right for you?